 Our common goal is that all guests have an interest in wildlife and a willingness to stay out in the field for long periods to maximise all wildlife sighting opportunities, regardless of photographic knowledge or equipment.

 Want to see what ‘life is like on safari? then visit our page HERE

 2. Do we also use local guides on our wildlife safaris?

-We work with the local guides during your safari to ensure we are well placed at sightings and together with the experienced local guides we share insight into the many interesting behaviours we witness.
+We work with the local guides during your safari to ensure we are well placed at sighting to maximise the photographic and light opportunities available and together with the experienced local guides we share insight into the many interesting behaviours we witness.
 Occasionally we feature a ‘special guest on our tours, where either one of us will co host with this guest host.
 We have been delighted to have worked on numerous occaisons with some of Africa’s most renowned and highly rated field guides.
 Such as the former BBC Big Cat Diary presenter Jackson Looseyia, and another ones of Kenya’s finest guides Paul Kirui.
 Having an excellent and highly rated local guide is an important factor we ensure on all of our safaris .

 3. What locations do we currently offer for our wildlife photo tours?

 We currently run wildlife photographic safaris to Kenya, Tanzania, Botswana, India and Canada.
 All offering incredible wildlife and photographic opportunities and areas where we have a vast travel experience.
 We are continually adding new destinations so please do let us know if you wish to be put on mailings as we launch new safaris for 2018 and beyond.